hoangt/cml-cgra/2.0/README.md

 2. Codes Other Than Loop (For example structure of non-loop, loop, non-loop, loop,.. etc. kind of code)

-3. Control Flow (if-then-else)
+3. Control Flow (if-then-else, unconditional jumps)

 4. Nested Loops

+5. Working with other than FOR Loops

-5. Floating Point Implementation
+6. Floating Point Implementation

+7. Function Calls
+8. a
+8.
+7.